GianniDG21/keeper/README.md

 This implementation is modeled for **DGAuto**, a fictional multi-brand car dealership with several branches.
 Currently, each branch manages its own vehicle stock, leading to synchronization issues and a lack of a unified, real-time view of the entire company's inventory.

 KEEPER serves as the **central nervous system** for the dealership's inventory, providing a reliable, single source of truth through a robust REST API.
-The design considers a role-based access control (RBAC) system to ensure that data can only be modified by authorized personnel, guaranteeing data integrity and security.
+The design considers a role-based access control (RBAC) system to ensure that data can only be modified by authorized personnel, guaranteeing data integrity and **security**.

 ---